 TOWELING A DOG

 Once a dog is bathed and rinsed, the drying procedure begins.
 This starts by squeezing water off of the dog.
 Then you take a towel and pat and squeeze dry the dog with the towel.
 You do not want to rub the coat of a long hair dog with a towel as this could cause tangles to form.
 You should remove as much water as possible from a dog with a towel to reduce the total drying time.
 This may take more than one towel.

 There are many ways for groomers to accomplish the task of drying a dog.
 You may end up using more than one method on a dog.
 Which method you choose will depend on a dog’s coat and temperament.

-A high velocity dryer is a powerful dryer used to quickly dry a dog.
-Often times high velocity drying begins in the tub just after towel drying a dog.
-When using a high velocity dryer, you often will have a condenser cone on the end of it to concentrate the airflow, making the flow even more powerful.
+A high-velocity dryer is a powerful dryer used to dry a dog quickly.
+Oftentimes high-velocity drying begins in the tub just after towel drying a dog.
+When using a high-velocity dryer, you often will have a condenser cone on the end of it to concentrate the airflow, making the flow even more powerful.

 KENNEL OR CAGE DRYING

 It is important to note that kennel drying does nothing to remove loose coat or to straighten curly coat.
-Kennel drying is not a good way to dry a curly coated dog.
-Also, if you kennel dry a dog with matting in it, it will cause the matts to dry tighter than they were before the bath.
+Kennel drying is not a good way to dry a curly-coated dog.
+Also, if you kennel dry a dog with matting in it, it will cause the mats to dry tighter than they were before the bath.

-Many newer kennel or cage dryers no longer have a heating element in them, they only warm up due to the motor running over time and creating a small amount of heat.
+Many newer kennel or cage dryers no longer have a heating element; they only warm up due to the motor running over time and creating a small amount of heat.
 If you have access to a kennel dryer that still has a heating element, it’s safest to use it WITHOUT turning on the heating element.
-If your kennel dryer has a timer use it, it’s safer than leaving it on indefinitely.
+If your kennel dryer has a timer, use it, it’s safer than leaving it on indefinitely.